Scrooge, Donald, Huey, Dewey, and Louie found and drank from the fountain of youth.

 In "Duck to the Future", Gyro develops (or will develop) Alzheimer's disease.Someone in YouTube commented on this where Old!Gyro seems to be forgetful (hence him saying "Please to meet you.
 What can I do for you?" the second time).
 But he could be just senile.

 Scrooge eventually returned to GoldiePartly WMG, partly based on Don Rosa own comments.
 In his commentary to his story "A Little Something Special", he hinted that he thought Scrooge's final fate would be to return to Goldie someday.
 In an unrelated commentary, he also thought that Scrooge would be the sort of legendary person that instead of dying amongst his friends and family, would instead "disappear" somewhere.
 Combining these two mentions sounds like the perfect end to Scrooge's life.
 When he thought it was time, he left a note for his nephews on his desk and left.
 When Donald and Huey, Dewey and Louie found it, it was a "Thank You" letter for all their adventures, but now the time had come for him to leave on his final adventure, one which he had to do alone and they were not to try and find him.
 With that he retired, and all his money and businesses belonged to them now.
 Donald and his nephews cried a combination of both sad and happy tears as they had a feeling they knew where he had gone to.
 Indeed, Scrooge returned to Dawson to reunite with and marry Goldie, and spend the last years of his life with her.
 Donald and his nephews never told anyone in order to respect his wish of living the rest of his life in peace.
 One day they received a letter informing them that their uncle and his wife had passed away, to which they finally traveled to Dawson to visit their graves.
-Better yet; Scrooge and Goldie had requested that they be buried by Scrooge's old prospecting cabin in White Agony Valley.
+Not only that; Scrooge and Goldie had requested that they be buried by Scrooge's old prospecting cabin in White Agony Valley.
 You may cry now.

 DuckTales Remastered will have an unlockable outfit for Scrooge......and it will be his grey-on-red outfit from the comicsnote .